vergauwenthomas/MetObs_toolkit/docs/template_mapping.rst

 Template creation
 =======================

-Once you have converted your tabular data files to eigther long-, wide or single-station-format, and saved as a .csv file, a template can be made.
+Once you have converted your tabular data files to either long-, wide-, or single-station-format, and saved them as a .csv file, a template can be made.
 .. info::
-   If you want to use a metadata file, make shure it is converted to a wide-format and saved as a .csv file.
+   If you want to use a metadata file, make sure it is converted to a wide-format and saved as a .csv file.

 The fastest and simplest way to make a template is by using the *metobs_toolkit.build_template_prompt()* function.